 The following adverse reactions are discussed in greater detail in other sections of the labeling:

-- Drug Dependence [see BOXED WARNING, WARNINGS AND PRECAUTIONS, and Drug Abuse and Dependence]
+- Drug Dependence [see BOX WARNING, WARNINGS AND PRECAUTIONS, and Drug Abuse And Dependence]

 - Hypersensitivity to amphetamine products or other ingredients of MYDAYIS [see CONTRAINDICATIONS]